-I plan to keep projects delivered on time and well-maintained by ensuring cameras are connected to and monitored by Modesto Police Department's Real Time Crime Center (RTCC).
+I plan to keep projects delivered on time and well-maintained by ensuring cameras are connected to and monitored by Modesto Police Department's Real-Time Crime Center (RTCC).
 This ensures our youth are safe to play, learn, and thrive.
-In my first year in office, $105,000 was approved for 8 security cameras for blight abatement use in high illegal dumping areas, several parks, and sections of the Tuolumne River Regional Park - all connected to the RTCC.
-There is more work to do, and i'm prepared to continue leading, listening, and delivering for District 2.

 Under my leadership, West Modesto now has modern underground water utility infrastructure, which has resulted in better water quality and better water pressure in homes.
-I plan to expand these upgrades across the entire District during my second term.
+Our families deserve health and safety and I plan to keep delivering just that.

 LOCAL